ieee-vgtc/ieeevis.org/content/info/workshops.md

 Contact: janelydiaadams@gmail.com

 Failure is a crucial part of the scientific process, but it is rarely given the same respect as success.
-Fail Fest, a half day workshop at IEEE VIS 2020, is a chance for the visualization community to share personal research failures and celebrate the important knowledge gained through these experiences.
+FailFest, a half day workshop at IEEE VIS 2020, is a chance for the visualization community to share personal research failures and celebrate the important knowledge gained through these experiences.
 The workshop will cumulate strategies for building a VIS community that acknowledges failure and embraces its scientific value.

 ## <a name="mlui"></a> [Machine Learning from User Interaction for Visualization and Analytics](https://learningfromusersworkshop.github.io/)
 When: TBD